vydang02/Regression-Analysis-Portfolio/HW2_files/HW2.md

 $$\text{Income}{\text{Millenial}} = (21.12971 - 8.15296) + (0.39905 - 0.08595) \times \text{Education}$$
 $$\text{Income}{\text{Millenial}} = 12.97675 + 0.3131 \times \text{Education}$$

+This more sophisticated model revealed:

+**For non-Millennials: Income = $21,130 + $399.05 × Education**
+**For Millennials: Income = $12,977 + $313.10 × Education**

+With dramatic improvements in model performance:
+- Substantial increase in explanatory power (R² = 0.565)
+- Highly significant model overall (p < 0.0001)

-6. (4 pts) Consider the following two groups of individuals: group one is the collection of non-Millenials in the rural area with 8 years of education, and group two is the collection of non-Millenial individuals in the rural area with 7 years of education.
+Consider the following two groups of individuals: group one
+    is the collection of non-Millenials in the rural area with 8 years of education, and group two is the collection of non-Millenial individuals in the rural area with 7 years of education.
 Based on your analysis, is there evidence that the difference in expected income between group one and group two is greater than \$100 dollars?
-Conduct your test at α = 0.05.
+I will conduct my test at α = 0.05.

 Ho: Difference in exp. income \<= 100 Ha: Difference in exp. income \>
 100